speakeasy-api/developer-docs/openapi/security/security-schemes.md

       scheme: basic
 ```

-Each security scheme has a unique name in the `securitySchemes` map, and the `type` field is particular standard or convention.
+Each security scheme has a unique name in the `securitySchemes` map, and the `type` field specifies which authentication or authorization method will be used from a predefined list of supported types.

-## Authentication types
+## Security types

-The following authentication types are supported by OpenAPI as of v3.1:
+The following authorization/authentication types are supported by OpenAPI as of v3.1:

 - [API Key](/openapi/security/security-schemes/security-api-key)
 - [HTTP Authorization](/openapi/security/security-schemes/security-basic) (E.g: Basic, Digest, Bearer, and more)